-15. Centre unable to distribute results as normal (including in the event of the centre being unavailable on results day owing to an unforseen emergency) or facilitate post-results services
+15. Centre unable to distribute results as normal (including in the event of the centre being unavailable on results day owing to an unforeseen emergency) or facilitate post-results services to mitigate the impact of the disruption listed above

-Centre is unable to access or manage the distribution of results to candidates, or to facilitate post-results services
+• Centre is unable to access or manage the distribution of results to candidates, or to facilitate post-results services

 Exams officer is ill on the day results are released to centres.
+Centre actions

-- make arrangements to access its results at an alternative venue/share facilities with another centre if this is possible, in agreement with the relevant awarding body - · make arrangements to coordinate access to post-results services from an alternative venue - Alternative venue details: Colchester County High School for Girls, Norman Way CO3 3US - make arrangements to make post-results requests at an alternative location - contact the relevant awarding body if electronic post-results requests are not possible - inform candidates of any alternative arrangements in place for the distribution of results and the facilitation of post-results services - Communication details: EduLink/Phone/Email/Text/Social Media
+- make arrangements to access its results at an alternative venue/share facilities with another centre if this is possible, in agreement with the relevant awarding body - plan to coordinate access to post-results services from an alternative venue - Alternative site(s) details: Colchester County High School for Girls, Norman Way CO3 3US - plan to make post-results requests at an alternative location - · contact the relevant awarding body if electronic post-results requests are not possible - inform candidates of any alternative arrangements in place for the distribution of results and the facilitation of postresults services - Communication details: EduLink/Phone/Email/Text/Social Media